open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Relative Motion/Relative Motion of Fighter Jets/relative_motion_of_fighter_jets.md

 ## Part 4

-What is the Y-component of the velocity which plane A appears to have at E?
+What is the y-component of the velocity which plane A appears to have at E relative to the observer on the ground?

 ### Answer Section